knative/docs/docs/eventing/brokers/broker-types/README.md

 The following is a list of brokers provided by the community or vendors:

-### Apache Kafka broker
+### Knative Broker for Apache Kafka

 This broker implementation uses [Apache Kafka](https://kafka.apache.org/) as its backing technology.
-For more information, see [Apache Kafka Broker](kafka-broker/README.md).
+For more information, see [here](kafka-broker/README.md).

 ### RabbitMQ broker